-For purposes of the policy and these procedures, suspension is a temporary removal of a student from School and School-sponsored activities for a period of up to one (1) year.
-A student who is suspended may, at the Executive Director's discretion, have access to homework, tests, and other schoolwork through a home study program, but will not be allowed to attend classes or participate in any School activities during the period of suspension.
+For purposes of this policy, suspension is a temporary removal of a student from School and School-sponsored activities for a period of up to one (1) year.
+A student who is suspended may, at the Principal's discretion, have access to homework, tests, and other schoolwork through a home study program but will not be allowed to attend classes or participate in any School activities during the period of suspension.